 Our First Garden Our first garden was seriously small.
 In fact, it was literally 1.5 feet wide by about 7 feet long and was situated along our back yard fence.
 You can see it in the picture to the right.
 We grew tomatoes, cucumbers and peppers.
 Not much, but the point is that even though it was really small we enjoyed it tremendously.
 In fact, we enjoyed the fresh vegetables so much that the next year we made a bigger and more permanent garden!
 Whether it is small, big, or even just in pots, having your own home grown fresh vegetables to eat every day is simply wonderful!

-Our Current Garden Our second, and final, garden was much more permanent and did cost some money.
+Our Garden Before 2018 Our second, and final, garden was much more permanent and did cost some money.

 We purchased screened topsoil (a large delivery dumped in our front yard), and a roll of inexpensive mini picket wire fencing (we already had one roll from the inexpensive garden the year before).
 Everything else was made with extra materials we already had.